 What’s involved in a herbal consultation?

-- An initial consultation lasts for one hour.
-This allows the herbalist to get a complete picture of your overall health as well as focusing on the specific health problem.
-A blood pressure reading will usually be taken.
+- An initial consultation lasts for 60-75 minutes so we can get a complete picture of your overall health as well as focusing on the specific health problem.

-- The herbalist will develop a treatment plan tailored to your particular needs and the appropriate herbal medicine will be dispensed.
+- We will develop a treatment plan tailored to your particular needs and the appropriate herbal medicine will be dispensed.
 Dietary and lifestyle changes may be discussed.

 - Medicine is usually in the form of a tincture (taken 2-3 times/day).